-As a school of the Sisters of the Society of the Sacred Advent, worship and spiritual development stand at the centre of St Margaret's.
+As a school of the Society of the Sacred Advent, worship and spiritual development stand at the centre of St Margaret's.
 In addition to weekly religious and values education classes, students participate in regular prayer, reflection and formal worship.
-Age-appropriate liturgies are supported by regular chapel services and whole school celebrations of major Christian festivals occur throughout the year.
+Ageappropriate liturgies are supported by regular chapel services and whole school celebrations of major Christian festivals occur throughout the year.